A Creative Healing Journey during the month of May

 May We All Heal – Playbook for Creative Healing After Loss

-You can also expand your creativity outside the scope of the book, with pottery and clay work, body artwork, movement, expressive dance – your imagination is limitless!
+You can also expand your creativity outside the scope of the book, with pottery and clay work, body artwork, movement, and expressive dance – your imagination is limitless!

 “But I’m not creative!” you might say.